Pirnaer Ruderverein 1872

-The Pirna Rowing Club 1872 (Pirnaer Ruderverein 1872), from Pirna (Germany) is the first and oldest rowing club in the Freestate of Saxony.
-Founded in 1872 and reshaped in 1991.
-One of the best known is the rower Peggy Waleska, who won 2 World Championships and one silver medal on the Olympics.
-And the rower Dieter Schubert, who won 2 times Olympic gold, 2 World- championships and 3 European championships.
+The Pirna Rowing Club 1872 (Pirnaer Ruderverein 1872), from Pirna (Germany) is the first and oldest rowing club in the Freestate of Saxony, founded in 1872 and reshaped in 1991.
+One of the best known is the rower Peggy Waleska, who won 2 World Championships and one silver medal on the Olympics, and the rower Dieter Schubert, who won 2 times Olympic gold, 2 World- championships and 3 European championships.
 Sybille Reinhardt won the Olympic gold during the competitions Rowing at the 1980 Summer Olympics.
-During the time of the German Democratic Republic their names were been: Betriebssportgemeinschaft Kommunales Wirtschaftsunternehmen (BSG KWU) Pirna, BSG Einheit Pirna, BSG Fortschritt Pirna and SV Fortschritt Pirna.
+During the time of the German Democratic Republic their names were: Betriebssportgemeinschaft Kommunales Wirtschaftsunternehmen (BSG KWU) Pirna, BSG Einheit Pirna, BSG Fortschritt Pirna and SV Fortschritt Pirna.